coinbase/smart-wallet-permissions/docs/PermissionManager.md

 ### Permission revocations

 Permission Manager also exposes a `revokePermission` function to enable revocations.
 The storage for revocations is a doubly-nested mapping where the final key is the account address to enable valid access in the ERC-4337 validation phase.
 Permission revocation is always available to users in their Smart Wallet settings and in the future, potentially exposed to apps.
+Revoking a permission cannot be undone, but users can approve a new, similar permission.

 ### Reentrancy protection